morikatron/toio-sdk-for-unity/docs_EN/build_ios.md

 ## Build the Xcode project

-With the scene file you want to include in the build open, select [File] -> [Build Settings...] from Unity menu. in Unity menu.
+With the scene file you want to include in the build open, select [File] -> [Build Settings...] from Unity menu.
 Next, click the [Add Open Scenes] button.

 <img width=632 src="res/build_ios/3.png">